A new state-of-the-art cancer care center opens July 12 in Nampa.

 St. Luke’s considered expanding the current Nampa site, but the building’s footprint didn’t allow for growth.
 The aging building also needed extensive repairs and updates to critical systems to maintain stability of chemotherapy drugs and ensure the integrity of the laboratory and the operation of the linear accelerator used for radiation therapy.
 The location is not central to Canyon County’s population growth and renovation would have cost more than a new facility that could be designed from scratch.

 But Dr. Sawyer says the new building is about so much more than space.

 “It gives our cancer patients the latest in cancer care.
 We’re providing more privacy and tranquility,” he said.
 “Patients right now are receiving care in chemotherapy chairs that are all crammed in one small space with no outside view.
 Our new chemo infusion suite has room for 20 chairs.
 Four of those will be private infusion rooms and all will be surrounded by a second-story view of Idaho’s incredible scenery.
 Those natural elements are proven to help promote healing and patient well-being.”

 With updated technology in the new building, a new linear accelerator will allow oncologists to treat more types of cancers with greater precision, in shorter time.
 The team will also be able to expand participation in clinical research.

 “We’re now able to improve critical access and keep cancer care closer to home and more accessible,” Dr. Sawyer said.
 “The new space and technology allows St. Luke’s to bring in more providers and take some of the pressure off the oncologists and nurses that are working extra hours to see as many patients as possible.”

-Taylor Reeves is St. Luke's public relations contact for the Treasure Valley.
+Taylor Marschner is a St. Luke's public relations coordinator.